biolink/biolink-model/index.md

 Biolink Model is designed as a way of standardizing types and relational structures in knowledge graphs (KGs), where the KG may be either a property graph or RDF triple store.

-The schema is expressed as a [YAML](https://github.com/biolink/biolink-model/blob/master/biolink-model.yaml), which is translated to:
+The schema is expressed as a [YAML](https://github.com/biolink/biolink-model/blob/master/biolink-model.yaml) file, which is translated to:

  * Individual pages for each class in the model, e.g [https://w3id.org/biolink/vocab/Gene](https://w3id.org/biolink/vocab/Gene)
  * An [OWL ontology](biolink-model.owl.ttl), also available on [BioPortal](https://bioportal.bioontology.org/ontologies/BIOLINK)